cutting-room-floor/MapBoxBench/README.md

 #### Prefetch Radius

 Consider a tile request for tile `X`.
-Entering a radius value of `2` will synchronously request tile `X` as well as kick of concurrent, asynchronous fetches for the following tiles (`2` tiles in all directions).
-These tiles go straight to local cache if successful, to be drawn later by subsequent tile requests (cache is always checkded first before network fetching).
+Entering a radius value of `2` will synchronously request tile `X` as well as kick off concurrent, asynchronous fetches for the following tiles (`2` tiles in all directions).
+These tiles go straight to local cache if successful, to be drawn later by subsequent tile requests (cache is always checked first before network fetching).

     o o o o o
     o o o o o